-23.5.1 MULTIPROCESSING_ANNOUNCE - Announce the arrival of a packet procedure Multiprocessing_Announce;
+24.5.1 MULTIPROCESSING_ANNOUNCE - Announce the arrival of a packet void rtems_multiprocessing_announce(void);

 This directive informs RTEMS that a multiprocessing communications packet has arrived from another node.
 This directive is called by the user-provided MPCI, and is only used in multiprocessor configurations.